cookiecutter/cookiecutter-django/docs/deployment-with-docker.rst

 Optional: Postgres Data Volume Modifications
 ---------------------------------------------

 Postgres is saving its database files to the `postgres_data` volume by default.
-Change that if you wan't something else and make sure to make backups since this is not done automatically.
+Change that if you want something else and make sure to make backups since this is not done automatically.

 Optional: Certbot and Let's Encrypt Setup
 ------------------------------------------